 I waved goodbye to the taxi driver and told him I might catch up with him at Mustafa’s place.
 I winked, ‘We might even get a prayer or two in at the mosque next door.’
 I can pray like the best of them.
 And if he was looking at brownie points in converting me, he might overlook my flagrant disregard to Islam.

 There was nothing cheap about anything at this place.
 Even Starbucks promised to bankrupt me after one Frappuccino.
 Now I’d prefer to drop any reference to Italian tongue twisters and just get a coffee, straight up please.
-Nor do I want my name written on the cup – they’d only get a fake name.
+Nor do I want my name written on the cup – they’d only get a fake one.

 I was drinking coffee from Starbucks before plastic cups used for ice-coffees were dreamed up.
 It was in Portland, in the 90s, and the straight black coffee served in a paper cup would kick my sorry ass as I trudged the streets looking for work.